IMLS/estimating-wifi/imls-backend/README.md

 poetry shell
 ```

-Now run the tests
+Now run the tests.
+Note there is a `.test-config` file in the `test/` directory.
+This file supplies environmental variables specific to running the `pytest` tests, and needs to be sourced in the shell where `pytest` is run.

 ```
-source .env ; cd test && poetry run pytest
+source test/.test-config && pytest test/
 ```

 If all goes well, you'll see all the tests pass.

 ### Optional: Using a DB browser

 There are many options for DB browsers.
-We recommend using DBeaver.
-The community edition will work just fine.
+DBeaver is a good optoin, and the community edition will work just fine.

 [Instructions for installing DBeaver](https://dbeaver.io/download/).